Table of Contents

 back to top

-If you do not want to discuss your complaint or concern with the study team, you may contact the UCLA Office of the Human Research Protection Program (OHRPP) or by completing this form.
+If you do not want to discuss your complaint or concern with the study team, you may contact the UCLA Office of the Human Research Protection Program (OHRPP) directly at the contact information above or by completing this form.
 The form itself contains instructions.